LashawnFofung/MBA-IT-Management-Portfolio/README.md

 <b>Key highlights include:</b>

 - <b>MBA Capstone Project (Marketplace Simulation):</b>

+    <i>Executed strategic business management and data-driven leadership in an MBA Capstone Marketplace Simulation using Excel, PowerPoint, and Marketplace KPI dashboard.</i>
+    - Strategic Growth and Financial Performance in a Conscious Capitalism Startup to achieve a total performance score of 12.487 by Quarter 6, consistently outperforming the industry average in financial performance and maintaining a perfect 1.000 financial risk score through data-driven decisions enabled by KPI reporting and a business intelligence dashboard.
     - Led all business functions for a simulated startup, developing comprehensive business strategies, securing venture capital, and optimizing operations to achieve significant growth.
     - This project showcases my proficiency in financial management, strategic planning, marketing, operations, and data-driven decision-making.
     - To view Presentations: